Ly0n/awesome-robotic-tooling/README.md

 ### Safety
 * [open-autonomous-safety](https://github.com/voyage/open-autonomous-safety) - OAS is a fully open-source library of Voyage’s safety processes and testing procedures, designed to supplement existing safety programs at self-driving car startups across the world.
-* [CarND-Functional-Safety-Project](https://github.com/udacity/CarND-Functional-Safety-Project) - create functional safety documents udacity project
+* [CarND-Functional-Safety-Project](https://github.com/udacity/CarND-Functional-Safety-Project) - create functional safety documents Udacity project
 * [Automotive Grade Linux](https://www.automotivelinux.org/) - Automotive Grade Linux is a collaborative open source project that is bringing together automakers, suppliers and technology companies to accelerate the development and adoption of a fully open software stack for the connected car
 * [safe_numerics](https://github.com/boostorg/safe_numerics) - Replacements to standard numeric types which throw exceptions on errors